NinaG27/react-quiz/README.md

 ### React Quiz App

 This project is a dynamic quiz application built with React.
 It was initially created as a practice project while learning about React Router, but has since been expanded with additional features and components.

+This project is based on The Ultimate React Course 2024: React, Redux & More offered by Udemy.
+The original code was provided by Jonas Schmedtmann.

 ### Features